-Credit cards are becoming more widely accepted as a form of payment for college expenses, but is it actually a good idea to pay tuition with one?
+Credit cards are becoming more widely accepted as a form of payment for college expenses, but is paying tuition with a credit card actually a good idea?

 If you’re a college student, there’s a good chance you may not even qualify for a high enough credit limit to handle tuition costs, as student credit cards typically start with lower limits.
 However, if you’re an authorized user on a parent’s account or you are a parent handling these costs, using a credit card to pay tuition could be a good rewards strategy if done wisely.
 But do the pros outweigh the cons?
 We weigh the benefits with the potential risks.